fadhilahmadd/portofolio-ai/README.md

-Portfolio AI Frontend – Next.js app ready for Docker deployment.
+# Portfolio AI Frontend

+A Next.js frontend for an AI-powered portfolio assistant, featuring both text and voice interaction.
+This application is ready for Docker deployment.

+## Features

+  - **Conversational AI:** Engage in a text-based chat with an AI assistant.
+  - **Voice Interaction:** Record messages using your microphone and listen to the AI's spoken responses.
+  - **Streaming Responses:** AI answers are streamed in real-time with a typewriter effect.
+  - **Markdown Support:** Responses are beautifully rendered with support for code blocks, lists, and more.
+  - **Dockerized:** Comes with a multi-stage `Dockerfile` for a small, efficient production image.

 ## Prerequisites

   - Docker (Engine 24+ recommended)
   - Docker Compose v2 (comes with modern Docker Desktop)

 ## Quick start (Docker Compose)